 Connect with Scott on LinkedIn or his professional Facebook page

-- 1years experience as a Personal Trainer and business owner
+- Over 20 years experience as a Personal Trainer and business owner

 - Personally taken 20,000+ Personal Training sessions